r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       evasion technics.
 This article does not focus in shellcode obfuscation or crypting, but only in system call's that are (or migth) beeing detected by security suites like microsoft's AMSI ..

+                       And ..
+Yes, this article its all about red teaming (pentesting)

 ![detection pic](http://i.cubeupload.com/pLllwr.jpg)

 <br />